 Biophysical context

-Sanya- Kware sub catchment (table 1) is covering parts of Hai and Siha district, comprising of 18 administrative wards with estimated total population of about 2,164,890 according to census conducted in 2002.
-It is among of the four sub catchments of Kikuletwa catchment.
+Sanya- Kware sub-catchment (table 1) is covering parts of Hai and Siha district, comprising of 18 administrative wards with estimated total population of about 2,164,890 according to census conducted in 2002.
+It is among the four sub-catchments of Kikuletwa catchment.
 Sanya Kware sub-catchment can be divided into four agro-ecological zones.